 The result is a windbreaker that’s both breathable and water-repellent.
 And unlike other technical garments, your Logan Jacket can go in the washer and dryer.

 The roots of some of running’s highest performance fabrics date back to 1849 when a German named Rudolph Schoeller began manufacturing textiles in Silesia.
+In 1868 he moved to Switzerland to open the country's first worsted yarn spinning mill.
 As rapid industrial growth transformed manufacturing, Schoeller kept pace, embracing technological progress to speed production and automation.